-To be eligible to serve as a Library Trustee for the Morris Area Public Library, candidates must be a minimum of age 18, live within the Library district, be a patron in good standing, not be in violation of the Library Board's nepotism policy, and be otherwise fit to serve as mandated by law.
-Due to the inherent conflict of interest, no employee shall, after termination of service or employment with the Library Board, be eligible to serve as Library Trustee, unless by a supermajority of the Library Board.
-(Last update: 12/2021)
+To be eligible to serve as a Library Trustee for the MAPL, candidates must be a minimum of age 18, live within the Library district, be a patron in good standing, not be in violation of the Library Board's nepotism policy, and be otherwise fit to serve as mandated by law.
+Due to the inherent conflict of interest, no employee shall, after termination of service or employment with the Library, be eligible to serve as Library Trustee, unless approved by a supermajority of the Library Board.
+(Last update: 7/2024)